QiuYukang/5G-LENA/doc/source/nr-module.rst

 Resource allocation model: OFDMA and TDMA
 =========================================
-The 'NR' module supports TDMA and OFDMA with single-beam capability and variable TTI in the DL direction.
-In the UL direction, only TDMA with variable TTI is supported (and so, single-beam capability by definition).
-The single-beam capability implies that a single receive or transmit beam can be used at any given time instant.
-The variable TTI means that the number of allocated symbols to one user (either to receive or transmit) is variable, based on the scheduler allocation.
+The 'NR' module supports variable TTI DL-TDMA and DL-OFDMA with a single-beam capability.
+In the UL direction, we support TDMA with variable TTI only.
+The single-beam capability for DL-OFDMA implies that only a single receive or transmit beam can be used at any given time instant.
+The variable TTI means that the number of allocated symbols to one user is variable, based on the scheduler allocation, and not fixed as was happening in LTE.
+Of course, LTE-like behaviors can be emulated through a scheduler that always assigns all the available symbols.

-The implementation of OFDMA under the single-beam capability constraint means that frequency-domain multiplexing of different UEs is allowed among UEs associated to the same beam.
-So, in one OFDM symbol, or group of OFDM symbols, UEs that are attached to the same gNB beam can be scheduled in different RBGs, but not are UEs attached to different beams.
-This is motivated by two main reasons.
-First, it is compatible with radio-frequency architectures based on single-beam capability, which is one of the main requirements for operation in bands with a high centre carrier frequency (mmWave bands).
-Second, it allows meeting the occupied channel bandwidth constraint in the unlicensed spectrum, e.g., that is required at the 5 GHz and 60 GHz bands, for any scheduling decision under the aforementioned constraint, since the scheduler will group UEs per beam and, within a TTI, only
-UEs that are attached to the same gNB beam would be allowed to be scheduled for DL transmission in different RBGs.
+In OFDMA, under the single-beam capability constraint, UEs that are served by different beams cannot be scheduled at the same time.
+But we do not have any limitations for what regards UEs that are served by the same beam, meaning that the simulator can schedule these UEs at the same time in the frequency domain.
+The implementation, as it is, is compatible with radio-frequency architectures based on single-beam capability, which is one of the main requirements for operation in bands with a high center carrier frequency (mmWave bands).
+Secondly, it allows meeting the occupied channel bandwidth constraint in the unlicensed spectrum.
+Such restriction, for example, is required at the 5 GHz and 60 GHz bands.
+The scheduler meets the requirements by grouping UEs per beam and, within a TTI, only UEs that are served by the same gNB beam would be allowed to be scheduled for DL transmission in different RBGs.

-The implementation of OFDMA with variable TTI is motivated by the NR specifications, which encompass slot- and mini-slot-based transmissions, and thus a variable TTI length composed by a flexible number of symbols may be encountered.

-To account for OFDMA, the code relies on a bitmask per UE that is an output of the scheduler and then introduced in the DCI to enable correct decoding at the receiver.
-The bitmask is used at MAC level, and it is a vector of 0s and 1s, of length equal to the number of RBGs, to indicate the RBGs assigned to a particular UE.
-This bitmask is translated into a vector of assigned RB indeces at PHY, of variable length, at most the number of available RBs, for compatibility issues with PHY layer functions.
-In
-NR, a RBG may encompass a group of 2, 4, 8, or 16 RBs [TS38214]_ Table 5.1.2.2.1-1,
+For decoding any transmission, the UE relies on a bitmask (that is an output of the scheduler) sent through the DCI.
+The bitmask is of length equal to the number of RBGs, to indicate (with 1's) the RBGs assigned to the UE.
+This bitmask is translated into a vector of assigned RB indices at PHY.
+In NR, an RBG may encompass a group of 2, 4, 8, or 16 RBs [TS38214]_ Table 5.1.2.2.1-1, depending on the SCS and the operational band. a TDMA transmission will have this bitmask all set to 1, while OFDMA transmissions will have enabled only the RBG where the UE has to listen.
-depending on the SCS and the operational band.
-This is a configuration parameter.
-In case the number of RBs in a RBG equals to the number of RBs in the whole channel bandwidth, then one can properly configure a TDMA-based channel access with variable TTI.

-The implementation of an OFDMA-based access in the 'NR' module affects the scheduler, HARQ operation, AMC model, temporal evolution, interference computation at PHY, and packet burst generation.
-Schedulers for OFDMA are detailed in next section.
-For OFDMA with variable TTI, all the temporal references are such that enable a correct PHY behaviour both at gNBs and UEs.
-That is, the reference is not based on the transmitted TBs per UE (as in the 'mmWave' module, for which each symbol was assigned at most to a single UE), but on the TTIs assigned on different beams.
-Note that now, in the 'NR' module, within one symbol multiple UEs may be scheduled in different RBGs, so that the TBs do not indicate the temporal reference.
-This affects the timing update at the devices.
-Finally the packet burst is generated in a way such that it may include different UEs in a TTI.

-Due to the OFDMA with single-beam capability, the 'NR' module has a PHY-MAC interface to enable communication to the MAC entity of the beam ID, which is computed at PHY, and thus allow the OFDMA with variable TTI scheduler at MAC to consider this information.
-This is done through the corresponding interfaces, to obtain the beam ID of a UE, and change it.
-The beam ID is characterized by two parameters, azimuth and elevation, and it is only valid for the beam seach beamforming method (i.e., for each UE, the transmission/reception beams are selected from a set of beams or codebook).
+An implementation detail that differentiates the 'NR' module from the 'mmWave' module, among the others, is that the scheduler has to know the beam assigned by the physical layer to each UE.
+Two parameters, azimuth and elevation, characterize the beam, and it is only valid for the beam search beamforming method (i.e., for each UE, the transmission/reception beams are selected from a set of beams or codebook).

 Scheduler